tannguyen2907/pj5-capstone/README.md

 }
 ```

-* `CreateClothes` - should create a new TODO for a current user.
+* `CreateClothes` - should create a new CLOTHES for a current user.
 A shape of data send by a client application to this function can be found in the `CreateClothesRequest.ts` file

-It receives a new TODO item to be created in JSON format that looks like this:
+It receives a new CLOTHES item to be created in JSON format that looks like this:

 ```json
 {